lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Max-Age, Uri-Host and Uri-Port fields

-If the duration is known by both ends, the value can be elided.
+If the value is known by both ends, the value can be elided.

 A matching list can be used if some well-known values are defined.

-Otherwise these options can be sent as a Compression Residue (fixed or variable length).
+Otherwise these options can be sent as a Compression Residue.

 ## CoAP option Uri-Path and Uri-Query fields

-Uri-Path and Uri-Query elements are a repeatable options, the Field Position (FP) gives the position in the path.
+Uri-Path and Uri-Query elements are repeatable options, the Field Position (FP) gives the position in the path.

 A Mapping list can be used to reduce the size of variable Paths or Queries.
 In that case, to